Midland

-Pan for gold, sip local wines and enjoy the great outdoors along the Rocky River in this one-of-a-kind small town.
+Pan for gold, pick strawberries and enjoy the great outdoors along the Rocky River in this one-of-a-kind small town.

 Midland is the place to head when you’re looking for some adventure — or some fascinating history.
 Here’s what you can’t miss when you visit.